 The two most dangerous words in the english language?
 “Consumer finance.”
 It’s a minefield of complicated fees and penalties.
 Why?
 Because there is no referee – there’s nobody holding the myriad credit issuers and the shady companies that create and share your credit score to account.
 That’s why they get away with lying and cheating you out of your hard-earned money.

 “Journalist and bestselling author Michael Lewis (Liar’s Poker, Moneyball) takes a searing look at what’s happened to fairness—in financial markets, newsrooms, basketball games, courts of law, and much more.”
 Produced by Pushkin Industries, a podcast company from Malcolm Gladwell and Jacob Weisberg, it’s time to buckle up for an eye-opening ride.

 Working for David Copperfield was the magical beginning to fashion retailing superhero, Sam Lobban’s career.
 It was actually with the eponymous London men’s outfitters rather than with the famous magician that Lobban began working aged just 15, but his life in fashion has been just as charmed as that of the man with the wand.
 Now he’s “helping evolve Nordstrom”.

 Blamo gives you the lowdown on the changing face of the fashion industry with founder Jeremy Kirkland in conversation with actors and athletes through to editors and journalists.
 When you’re done listening to Sam Lobban, check out Kirkland’s interviews with designer Billy Reid; founder of Gear Patrol, Eric Yang; and bespoke tailor, Kathryn Sargent.

 Do you have a favorite podcast we’ve missed?
-Leave us a comment on our Facebook page, we’d love to hear about it.
+Leave us a comment below; we’d love to hear about it.